ZhenjianYang/SoraTranslation-Tools/README.md

 We can assign a *fixed_list*, characters listed in *fixed_list* also won't be replaced.

 ### 2. Encode strings with [SoraSJIS.py](SoraTrs/SoraSJIS.py)
 With the replacement table chlist.txt, we defined a code page, we need to encode strings with this code page.
-[SoraSJIS.py](SoraTrs/SoraSJIS.py) is such a code page defined by chlist.txt and can be used just as other standard code pages.
+[SoraSJIS.py](SoraTrs/SoraSJIS.py) is such a code page defined by chlist.txt and can be used just like other standard code pages.

 Here is an example:
 ```python